Make-School-Courses/ARCHIVE-Web-4-Advanced-CSS-and-JavaScript/project-ideas.md

   - Sky clouds sun moon reflects time of day and weather conditions

 - The internet wishlist says:
-  - "I really want a universal tool that tracks all the stuff I by as it ships to me."
+  - "I really want a universal tool that tracks all the stuff I buy as it ships to me."

 ### Your portfolio